tenace2/lifx-claude-vue/README.md

 #### Lifx MCP Server - lifx-api-mcp-server.js

 This is really just a just a JSON wrapper around the Lifx REST based API's.
-But it's also a bunch more.
+But an MCP server is also a bunch more.
 It allows a LLM's (large language model) to have a common interface.
 An MCP server has:

 - Tools, in this case the endpoint apis at Lifx.